 The Resident Evaluation of the Program form is available by LOGGING IN HERE.

 The Resident Evaluation of the Program form is due by June 30th.
 Forms submitted after the June 30 deadline will be assessed a $250.00 late fee.
 Incomplete submissions will be assessed a $250.00 late fee.
 The annual review of residency training is a member benefit.
 Non-members of the applicable training year will be assessed a $300.00 processing fee for the review of an annual resident report.
 All fees can be paid online through your WWW.FACOS.ORG account.

 All outstanding fees must be paid to receive the results of your Annual Resident Report.
 Delay in the submission of the Resident Evaluation of the Program form and/or payment of any applicable fees can cause delay in board eligibility.

-Program Directors are required to submit 3 documents which will comprise the Annual Resident Report.
-The forms are to be completed online, through the ACOS member community, iCohere.
-Paper forms are not accepted.
+All Program Directors are required to submit the Single Accreditation Annual Report Form.
+This form to be completed online, may be accessed through the ACOS member community, iCohere.
 The forms must be completed in full for each applicable resident, OGME 2-8.
 All Annual Resident Report forms are due by June 30th.
 Delay in submission of the Annual Resident Report may affect resident board eligibility and/or accreditation status of a program.

 The program is required to maintain, copies of all Annual Report forms completed by the Program Director, a signed copy of the resident’s scholarly activity documentation, a signed copy of the resident operative log, and the Program Directors Evaluation of the Resident form.
 The Program Directors Evaluation of the Resident form is not submitted to the ACOS but is required and must be maintained by program.
 The RESC reserves the right to request periodic reviews of the Program Directors Evaluation of the Resident form and all other material required to be maintained by the program.